simile-or-not/c-set/README.md

-# C Vector Library
+# C Set Library
-A simple vector library for C. This library's vectors work in a similar manner to C++ vectors: they can store any type, their elements can be accessed via the `[]` operator, and elements may be added or removed with simple library calls.
+A simple set library for **C**.
+This library's vectors work in a similar manner to C++ vectors: they can store any type, their elements can be accessed via the `[]` operator, and elements may be added or removed with simple library calls.

 You can easily create a vector like so: